justwriteclick/versions-jekyll/README.md

 # [Test for versions](http://docslikecode.com)

 Fork me!
-This way you can see for yourself how versioning works on web sites where the source files are in GitHub.
+This way you can see for yourself how versioning works on web sites where the source files are in GitHub, using Jekyll and collections.

 Here are the general concepts:

-- The version control of source is done with git through stable branches.
+- The version control of source is done with git through stable branches or tags, but the version control of output does not depend on stable branches.
+- The versions of the output are not semantically meaningful, and can have silly names if needed.
-- The configuration files set the destination folder at build time.
+- The collection settings in the `_config.yml` sets the destination folder at build time for the versions.
 - The output goes to GitHub Pages, in separate folders, so that the URL also reflects the version number the person is reading on a page.
 - The `master` branch always reflects the current version.
-- Minimal Mistakes is the theme in use, and that means you have hardcoded URLs in the `navigation.yml` file: https://mademistakes.com/work/minimal-mistakes-jekyll-theme/
+- Minimal Mistakes is the theme in use, which supports collections.
+- On the front-end, you'd still need to design for scenarios such as "What if the page I want to access on version 4.1.1 does not exist in version 4.1.1?
+Do you give a 404 error or a special "not found" page when navigating versions?

 ## Source (files and folders under version control)

 GitHub organization/repository:

 ```
-_4.1.yml
-_4.1.1.yml
 _config.yml
 index.html
-_version/index.html
+_4.1/index.md
+_4.1.1/index.md
 _pages/release-notes.md
 _installguide/introduction.md
 ```

-The `_4.1.yml` build configuration file contains:
+The `_config.yml` build configuration file contains some settings that help with the version control, using collections:

 ```
-url                      : https://justwriteclick.github.io # the base hostname & protocol for the site
-baseurl                  : /versions-jekyll # the subpath of the site
-version                  : 4.1
-source                   : ''
-destination              : _site/4.1
+# Collections
+collections:
+  installguide:
+    output: true
+    permalink: /:collection/:path/
+    title: Installation Guide
+  releasenotes:
+    output: true
+    permalink: /:collection/:path/
+    title: Release Notes
+  current:
+    output: true
+    permalink: /:collection/:path
+    version: current # Depending on your requirements, you may not need this variable.
+Also you may be able to default it using :collection, but I haven't tried that.
+    title: Latest Release
+  "4.1": # quoting version number to avoid the error: undefined method `gsub' for 4.1:Float
+    output: true
+    permalink: /:collection/:path
+    version: "4.1"
+    title: Release 4.1 - Lord Chuggington
+  "4.1.1":
+    output: true
+    permalink: /:collection/:path
+    version: "4.1.1"
+    title: Release 4.1.1 - Bunny Slippers
 ```

 This configuration indicates to Jekyll, "hey, I want you to take everything buildable in the root of the repo, and output it to a versions/4.1 directory."